 10. Use IP Anonymizer

-An IP anonymizer acts as a web blocker bypass tool to access blocked sites, this frees you from any kind of surveillance as you remain anonymous.
+An IP anonymizer acts as a web blocker bypass tool to access blocked sites in South Korea, this frees you from any kind of surveillance as you remain anonymous.
 Tor is one such example, it is one of the most powerful products and also used as a way to access dark web sites, or .onion sites

 11. Firefox from a USB drive